kiali/demos/federated-travels/README.md

 ## Demo Design

-This demo creates two independent service meshes on the same OpenShift cluster (it could be separate clusters too) and federates them to import/export services in both meshes.
+This demo creates two independent meshes on the same OpenShift cluster (for convenience but they can be split into different clusters as well) and federates them importing/exporting services in both meshes.

-First, the east mesh will import the discounts service from west mesh.
-Finally, with a VirtualService all services deployed in the east mesh will consume both instances of discounts service.
+First, the *east* mesh will import the *discounts* service from *west* mesh.
+Finally, with a VirtualService all services deployed in the *east* mesh will consume both instances of the *discounts* service.

-As this is a federation, and the service meshes are independent, there will be two instances of Kiali to observe the full topology:
+As this is a federation, and the service meshes are independent, there will be two instances of Kiali.

+Open both Kiali instances side by side to observe the full topology:

 ![federated-travels](./federated-travels.png)